Fritz Scholder

-Fritz William Scholder V (October 6, 1937 – February 10, 2005) was a Native American artist.
-Scholder was an enrolled member of the La Jolla Band of Luiseno Indians, a federally recognized tribe of Luiseños, a California Mission tribe.
+Fritz William Scholder V (October 6, 1937 – February 10, 2005) was a Native American artist, who produced paintings, monotypes, lithographs, and sculptures.
+Scholder was an enrolled member of the La Jolla Band of Luiseño Indians, a federally recognized tribe of Luiseños, a California Mission tribe.
 Scholder's most influential works were post-modern in sensibility and somewhat Pop Art in execution as he sought to deconstruct the mythos of the American Indian.
-A teacher at the Institute of American Indian Arts (IAIA) in Santa Fe in the late 1960s, Scholder instructed promiment Native American students.
+A teacher at the Institute of American Indian Arts (IAIA) in Santa Fe in the late 1960s, Scholder instructed prominent Native American students.

 Early life and education

-Fritz Scholder was born October 6, 1937 in Breckenridge, Minnesota.
+Fritz Scholder was born October 6, 1937, in Breckenridge, Minnesota.
 As a high school student at Pierre, South Dakota, his art teacher was Oscar Howe, a noted Yanktonai Dakota artist.
 In the summer of 1955, Scholder attended the Mid-West Art and Music Camp at the University of Kansas.
 He studied with Robert B. Green at Lawrence, Kansas.

 In 1956, Scholder graduated from Ashland High School in Wisconsin and took his freshman year at Wisconsin State University in Superior, where he studied with Arthur Kruk, James Grittner, and Michael Gorski.